-Global minimal tax provision - Impact of Pillar Two Legislation on Income Taxes
+Global minimal tax liability - Impact of Pillar Two Legislation on Income Taxes.
 The Group has conducted a comprehensive review of the potential impacts of the Pillar Two legislation as proposed by the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS).
 This legislation introduces a global minimum tax rate of 15% for multinational enterprises, aimed at ensuring these entities pay a minimum level of tax on their income globally.
 Pillar Two legislation has been enacted or substantively enacted in certain jurisdictions the Group operates.
 The legislation is effective for the Group's financial year beginning 1 January 2024.
-The tax payer of the tax will be the parent company DKHI.
+For the purposes of Pillar Two, ENERGO-PRO a.s. is considered an intermediate parent entity within the group ultimately owned by DK Holding Investments, s.r.o.
+(DKHI).
+As such, the obligation to calculate and settle any potential top-up tax on low-taxed constituent entities generally rests with DKHI.
+The Group has engaged tax advisors to analyze the impact of Pillar Two in each jurisdiction where the Group operates.